The page has been translated by Gen AI.

 Application Decoupling and Dependency Management

-Managing component dependencies means identifying whether each component operates independently or has a dependency relationship with other elements, and carefully reviewing the availability of dependent elements.
+Managing component dependencies means identifying whether each component operates independently or has a dependency relationship with other elements, and carefully reviewing the availability of the dependent elements.

 Design Principles

-1. Maintain a list of all dependencies.
+1. Maintains a list of all dependencies.

 3. Important dependencies are configured redundantly.